Bozhidar15/Operating-Systems/README.md

 chown {path} -> change owner of a file
 find {path} (flags) -> powerful command, which you can use to find information about features of a directory or files
 ln {new path} {old path} -> create link/pointer from one file

+for example you have this path = /home/try/dog
+realpath {path} -> will return /home/try/dog
+basename {path} -> will return dog
+dirname {path} -> will return /home/try

+readlink {path} -> this will follow link
+df -> give free and used space of machine

+GLOBBING:
+? -> one random symbol
+* -> wildcard (>=0 random symbols)

+example: touch {bar, foo}_{q, p} -> this will create bar_q, bar_p, foo_q, foo_p
+find . -iname *.txt -> this will return all files ending on .txt no matter what is before it fmi.txt, car.txt, mouse.txt

+xargs -> gives you the power to combine 2 command one after another(do not use it)
+xxd {path} -> interprets the contents of the file by bytes
+less {path} -> you can read content of a file using man page controls
+file {path} -> print information about given file
+cal -> calendar
+tar -c(create archive) -f(after this write the name of the archive) {name of the archive} {file1, file2, ....} -> create archive of files
+tar -x -f(after this write the name of the archive) {name of the archive} -> unzipped in current directory
+example: tar -cf project.tar project
+gzip {file} -> create compressed file.gz using DEFLATE algorithm